mamaheux/pyodas2/README.md

 Built with embedded systems in mind, PyODAS2 is lightweight and efficient, making it suitable for resource-constrained hardware setups.

+## Platform Compatibility

+- **Pre-recorded Audio Processing**: PyODAS2 supports all major platforms, including Windows, Linux, and macOS, for processing audio files.

+- **Live Audio Processing**: Real-time processing of live audio streams is currently supported only on Linux due to the usage of PyAlsaAudio.

+Make sure to check the platform requirements for your use case to ensure a smooth experience.

 ---

 ## Getting Started